Interactives-Group/Aesir/.github/CONTRIBUTING.markdown

-Just make sure that you arent stealing code.
+Just make sure that you aren't stealing code.